 I just needed business to work for how I work

 I spent 15 years trying to run businesses the way everyone said I should, following every playbook I could find: networking events, cold outreach, content schedules, sales funnels.
-I’d push hard, gain real traction, and then shut down completely.
+I’d push hard, gain real traction, then shut down completely.
 Not lose motivation, but physically and mentally shut down.
 That cycle nearly hospitalized me three times, and I always assumed the problem was discipline.
 It wasn’t.
 The problem was architecture.

 The AI COO framework came out of that question.
 I wasn’t trying to build a productivity system.
 I needed a partner that could: